10 Real Benefits of Teaching Kids How to Use an Abacus

 - This gives you a strong base in math.

-- Abacus training is different because it makes both sides of the brain work.
+Abacus training is unique because it engages both sides of the brain.

-- The left side of the brain is in charge of math and logic.
+- The left side of the brain handles logic and mathematical calculations.

-- The right brain is in charge of imagination and seeing things.
+- The right side of the brain is responsible for imagination and visualization.

 6. Increases Confidence in Math